 Many people use these terms interchangeably, but the reality is they are not at all the same.
 Which is very important to understand when keeping things clean or germ-free for tools and surfaces that contact multiple people.

-Second story is watching a young mom with children in a public restroom.
+Second story happens to me all the time.
+I watch a young parent with children in a public restroom.
 They are usually very careful that the children enter and exit the toilet area safely.
-Then they help the children wash their hands with soap.
-Then the kids are excited to be done so they race to the door and grab the door handle to help mom out.
-Unfortunately, the child then leaves the restroom with more germs on their hands than when they entered.
-Because the statistics are pretty grim on public handwashing after using the restroom.
+Next they help the children wash their hands with soap.
+When the hands are dry, the kids are excited to be done so they race to the door and grab the door handle.
+Unfortunately, the child likely leaves the restroom with more germs on their hands than when they entered.
+Let’s face it – the statistics are pretty grim on public handwashing after using the restroom.
 The studies are especially high if people use the restroom alone compared to if others are in the restroom with them – more handwashing occurs if two or more are in the restroom.
 The good thing is today, many restrooms are being designed with a no-door entryway or having a push surface to exit which you can use a forearm or foot to do.
-But having a paper towel is always a great habit to instill to prevent bringing anyone’s else’s bugs from the restroom with you.
+But having a paper towel is always a great habit to instill to prevent bringing anyone’s else’s bugs from the restroom home with you.
 (Bet you have seen the TV commercial that follows a person using a restroom, then sneezing, blowing his nose and all the surfaces he touches in just a few minutes.)

 The third story is the situation in most of our homes.
 We have beautiful, fabric hand towels in the bathroom and kitchen.
-Which normally is fine.
+Which is fine for normal use.
 Change them often and grab a new one if they get wet.
 Fabric hand towels that “everyone” uses only becomes risky when someone is sick, or you have little or big people who don’t wash their hands but still use the towel….the famous rinse the hands but “forget” to use the hand soap.
-Wet hands deposit all that they have encountered that day into the hand towel for the “unsuspecting” users after them.
-Everyone who contacts the hand towel after that person, will receive the bacteria, viruses or fungus that may be growing in the moist, dark folds of the towel.
+Wet “unsoaped/unwashed” hands deposit all that they have encountered that day into the hand towel for the “unsuspecting” users after them.
+Everyone who contacts the hand towel after that person, will receive the bacteria, viruses (like the flu) or fungus that may be growing in the moist, dark folds of the towel.
 People don’t do this because they are mean….we just all don’t believe that “we are dirty” or that we could be carrying something.
 That only happens to “other people!”
-Moral of the story – if you aren’t going to use soap, skip rinsing and drying your hands on the communal towel – okay?!
+So PLEASE – if you aren’t going to use soap then just leave the restroom – skip rinsing and drying your hands on the communal towel because we don’t want your bugs – okay?!

 And that, my friends, are just a few ways that the hand towel did it!
-It will share whatever has been placed on it…..the flu, a cold or pink eye!
+The towel is not the bad guy…it really is an innocent.
+But trust me it will share whatever has been placed on it…..the flu, a cold or pink eye!
+Beware and protect your precious peeps young and old!

 Make a commitment to change your hand towels frequently….have plenty available when you have guests or consider simple paper napkins!
-And remember to keep the paper towel in your hand if there is a door handle when exiting a public restroom!
+And remember to keep the paper towel in your hand if there is a door handle when exiting the restroom!

 These are only three stories….but I think you have the idea.
-And if you want to be savvier at avoiding things (or you are immune compromised) I can help you navigate so you will stay clear of things that may affect you and your family.
-I have two classes you may appreciate attending: Everyday Hidden Ingredients Revealed and Survival for Sensitive & AutoImmune Skin.
+And if you want to be savvier at avoiding things (or you are immune compromised) I can help you learn Survival Habits that will help you stay clear of things that may affect you and your family.
+I have three classes to coach you you may appreciate attending: Everyday Hidden Ingredients Revealed and Survival for Sensitive & AutoImmune Skin.

 There are classes scheduled online (check my Events Tab!)
 If you don’t see a time that fits, please contact me with times that work and let’s get a new date on the schedule for you.
 These classes may also be customized for a group or for your business…they are a great way to invite clients to visit with you to attend as a customer appreciation or as an employee benefit.